-Included in all SafeStack Development Academy memberships, our monthly online seminars are designed to add to your learning and help you build a community of like-minded people you can share challenges and approaches with.
+Included in all our Secure Development memberships, our monthly online seminars are designed to add to your learning and help you build a community of like-minded people you can share challenges and approaches with.

-Sign up for our next seminar, share topics you’d like us to cover, and check out our past seminars below.
+Sign up for our next seminar or to be notified when it’s coming up, share topics you’d like us to cover, and check out our past seminars below.

 Join our next seminar